Hey-Salad/Tennis_ball_detection_model/README.md

 - YOLOv5 team for the original architecture
 - Sophgo team for the tpu-mlir toolchain
 - COCO dataset for calibration images
+- Special Thanks to the Seeedstudio reCamera team Ddddawn and Leel
+- Special Thanks to Heysalad Team especially Chenran our AI intern who began the project